cotoami/cotoami/README.md

 If there are no errors, you should be able to open the start page at the URL in the log (it may be take some time for the servers to start up completely).

-If you want to stop the servers (a Cotoami server and backend services like databases), execute the following command in the same directory:
+If you want to stop the servers, execute the following command in the same directory:

 ```
 $ docker-compose stop